Can You Mount a TV in an Apartment?

 Apartment TV Mounting Guide

-What to Do Before Mounting the TV in Your Apartment
+What Should You Do Before Mounting a TV in Your Apartment?

-As a renter, you probably know you can't make drastic changes to your apartment without taking a few extra precautions.
-Before you go drilling into your walls, there are a few things you should do first.
+As a renter, there are a few extra precautions you should take before you drill into your walls.
+There are a few things you should do first.

-Finding the best place for a wall mounted tv can be tricky.
-Not only do you need to locate studs, you also want to make sure you can view the television comfortably, and also connect the television to your cable and electrical outlets.
-Make sure to keep a checklist of those elements in your mind as you search for a location:
+Finding the best place for a wall-mounted TV can be tricky.
+Not only do you need to locate studs, but you also want to make sure you can view the television comfortably, and also connect the television to your cable and electrical outlets.

-- Do I have a place to store other devices that I need to plug into my television?
-Can their cords reach the TV if it's mounted?
+• Do I have a place to store other devices that I need to plug into my television?
+Can their cords reach the TV if it's mounted on the wall?

 As a renter, be aware of areas in the house that may not be structurally sound.
 For instance, partition walls that have been installed to create new rooms may not be able to support the weight of a TV.
 When asking your landlord if you can mount a TV in the rental, inquire about the strength of your unit’s walls.

-When selecting the perfect wall mount for your TV, make sure it can handle your TV’s size and weight, is securely mounted to avoid falls, and has an appropriate positioning suitable to reduce glare and accommodate multiple viewing angles.
+When selecting the perfect wall mount for your TV, ensure it can handle your TV’s size and weight, is securely mounted to prevent falls, and has an appropriate positioning that reduces glare and accommodates multiple viewing angles.
 This can help avoid unwanted and costly falls.

 There are three main types of TV mounts: fixed, tilting, and full-motion.
 Since you'll have to drill into your wall anyway, make your choice based on what's right for your room and needs:

-How to Find the Right Location to Mount Your TV
+How Can You Find the Right Location to Mount Your TV?

 The best location to mount your TV is at eye level.
 This will help to reduce glare and neck strain.
 However, you may need to adjust the height of the mount depending on your seating arrangement.